 There have been no leaks and rumors on this front so far.
 Most flagship Android smartphones are now shipping with 128GB storage at the base level but it is unlikely that we will see Apple up the base storage on its 2019 iPhone lineup.
-That’s because it will reportedly keep the triple camera setup exclusive to higher storage variants of the iPhone 11 so a jump in base storage will go against this move.
+That’s because it will reportedly keep the triple camera setup exclusive to higher storage variants so a jump in base storage will go against this move.

 Interestingly, a new report claims that Apple will switch to a dual-lens setup on the 2019 iPhone XR as well.
 The second new lens will be an ultra-wide angle shooter.

-Apple will be sourcing this ultra-wide angle shooter from Sony.
+Apple will be sourcing this ultra-wide-angle shooter from Sony.
 It will be a 12MP sensor with 1.0um large pixels.

-The ultra-wide angle shooter will help users capture photos with a new perspective.
+The ultra-wide-angle shooter will help users capture photos with a new perspective.
 Additionally, Apple is also expected to make improvements to its Smart HDR algorithms which should ensure better dynamic range and details in photos.

 As per Kuo, the iPhone 11 series will feature an upgraded 12MP selfie camera at the front.
 It will have a special coating to make it look inconspicuous.